After the North Pole Audiobook By Erling Kagge cover art

 By confirming your purchase, you agree to Audible's Conditions of Use and Amazon's Privacy Notice.
 Taxes where applicable.

-The Norwegian explorer, philosopher and acclaimed writer chronicles his historic 58-day journey to the North Pole on skis in this thought-provoking memoir that is also a profound meditation about nature and our place within it.
+The Norwegian explorer, philosopher and acclaimed writer tells of his historic 58-day journey to the North Pole on skis in this provocative memoir that is a profound meditation on nature and the history of explorers' obsession.

 The North Pole looms large in our collective psyche—the ultimate Otherland in a world mapped and traversed.
 It is the center of our planet’s rotation, one of the places that is most vulnerable in an epoch of global climate change.
 Its sub-zero temperatures and strange year of one sunset and one sunrise make it an eerie, utterly disorienting place that challenges human endurance and understanding.